-This is such a standard way for instructors to interact with class participants that most of us don't think anything of it.
-Why would we?
+This is such a standard way for instructors to interact with class participants, that most people don't think anything of it.
+Why would they?
 Magazines, books, TV, and movies all teach the same as gospel.
 And now in the age of wearable devices like Fitbits and Apple Watches, it’s easier than ever to track and obsess over calories burned, steps walked, and more.

-A little over a year ago, I decided to take an introductory aerials class at Sky Candy, a local studio in Austin, where I tried four different apparatuses (trapeze, lyra, silks, and hammock).
 I had no dance background, I was not flexible, and the idea of me being graceful was laughable at the time.
 But I thought aerials might be fun and decided to just lean into the fear and awkwardness of trying something new.

-The class was so engaging and entertaining that I haven't stopped going to classes since.
-I've adopted the trapeze as my main apparatus, and you can find me at Sky Candy multiple times per week practicing and taking classes and private lessons.
+Luckily, the class was so engaging and entertaining that I haven't stopped going to classes since.
+I've adopted the trapeze as my main apparatus, and you can find me at Sky Candy multiple times per week taking classes and private lessons.

 Over the past year, the practice of trapeze has really brought me back home to my body and reminded me how grateful I am for all that my body can do.
-I’ve been strength training consistently for 8+ years now, but trapeze has shown me new and exciting uses for my strength.
+I’ve been strength training consistently for 8+ years now, but trapeze has helped me view movement in a totally new way.

-Being a beginner in trapeze took me right back to those college Zumba classes and when I first started lifting weights so many years ago.
-The initial awkwardness and fear, yes, but also the sense of accomplishment that comes with learning challenging new things and succeeding at them with time and practice.
+Being a beginner in trapeze took me right back to those college Zumba classes.
+The initial trepidation and frustration, yes, but also the sense of accomplishment that comes with learning challenging new things and getting better with time and practice.

 When I’m on the trapeze, I don’t care about my body composition.
 I’m not counting calories or checking my heart rate on my Apple Watch.
 It’s just me and the trapeze, moving, playing, and experimenting together.

 Joyful movement is any kind of movement and exercise that you enjoy and do for you—not to manipulate your body or to punish yourself, but because it feels good.
-Joyful movement may sound cutesy, but just because you like the way you move doesn't mean it can't be challenging (Exhibit A: my very hardcore trapeze cuts, scrapes, bruises, and scars; Exhibit B: my 220 lb, super joyful deadlift PR in May).
+Joyful movement may sound cutesy, but just because you like the way you move doesn't mean it can't be challenging (Exhibit A: my very hardcore trapeze cuts, scrapes, bruises, and scars).

 Exercise as we commonly think of it hinges on very specific outcomes like losing or maintaining weight or burning off those pesky life-giving calories.
 Focusing on those outcomes as the only reason to move our bodies makes us feel defeated and full of dread before we ever even begin.
 Joyful movement, on the other hand, gets us excited to move our bodies on our terms.

-Humans evolved to move, and somewhere out there is the right kind of joyful movement just for you.
-Don't fall into the diet culture trap of thinking that exercise has to be awful or is only useful for manipulating your body size (there are so many better reasons to exercise).
-Leave behind the “shoulds,” “have tos,” and “can’ts,” of moving your body, and instead focus on what feels good to you day by day.
+Don't fall into the diet culture trap of thinking that exercise always has to be awful or is only useful for manipulating your body size.
+Work to leave behind the “should”s “have to”s and “can't”s of moving your body, and instead focus on what feels good to you day by day.
 Ask yourself what kind of movement your body is craving, and try to honor whatever comes up.
 If you can do that, you'll be well on your way to having a better relationship with exercise over time.